Supporting Partnering for Advanced Research teamworK (SPARK) Program

 In addition to the internal funding provided by the award, the selected SPARK teams will be prioritized for the Office of Research proposal preparation services (team strategizing, grant writing, and graphic design support) and a pre-award specialist experienced in large-scale center funding mechanisms will be assigned to the team.
 If the targeted funding opportunity is a limited submission, as defined by the specific federal agency, the Office of Research will run a limited submissions process, once the funding solicitation is released.
 The SPARK team will be required to go through the limited submission process.

-The SPARK teams will provide monthly online updates to the Office of Research leadership to ensure that the team is being supported fully and that the team is making appropriate progress towards their proposal goals.
-Teams will be expected to meet with Office of Research staff on a quarterly basis.
+The SPARK teams will provide the stated deliverables for each SPARK Phase and meet with the Office of Research leadership to ensure that the team is being supported fully and that the team is making appropriate progress towards their proposal goals.
+Teams will be expected to meet with Office of Research staff at the end of each SPARK Phase.
+Deliverables should be e-mailed to sparkresearch@purdue.edu by 5pm on the stated due dates.
 Any failure to meet these expectations will result in funding being revoked.

 Applications must be submitted directly to the InfoReady link here: